NIVANorge/Mobius2/docs/datafiledocs/datafiles.md

 	- `step_interpolate`.
 Fills missing values with the last valid value before it.
 	- `linear_interpolate`.
 Uses linear interpolation to fill missing values between valid values.
 	- `spline_interpolate`.
 Uses [cubic spline interpolation](https://en.wikipedia.org/wiki/Spline_interpolation) to fill missing values between valid values.
 This is the smoothest option.
 	- `inside`.
 If this flag is provided, any interpolation will only fill in values between missing values.
-If the flag is not present, interpolation will also fill expand the first and last valid values to fill the entire *series interval*.
+If the flag is not present, interpolation will also expand the first and last valid values to fill the entire *series interval*.
 - `repeat_yearly`.
 In this case the first year of the time series is repeated yearly to fill the entire *series interval*.

 To put multiple flags they can be listed after one another separated by spaces.